antor44/livestream_video/README.md

 3. **Quantization:** Use quantized models (e.g., `Q8_0`).
 This drastically reduces VRAM consumption, allowing more instances to run safely entirely within physical memory, eliminating paging risks.
 4. **Monitor crashes, not just VRAM:** `nvidia-smi` may show only 13-14GB used when Segmentation Faults occur.

 **Bottom Line:** Architecture matters more than raw VRAM.
-Short-lived processes enable **10+ concurrent streams**; continuous processing caps at **3-4 instances** on 16GB GPUs.
-For subtitle generation, a large delay or slower processing is acceptable since real-time performance is not required.
+Short-lived processes enable 10+ concurrent streams, although neither playlist4whisper.py nor livestream_video.sh currently includes a mechanism to control this, making error occurrence unpredictable.
+Continuous processing caps at 3-4 instances on 16GB GPUs; however, for subtitle generation, longer processing times or delayed instance launches are acceptable since real-time performance is not required.

 **Q: How do I configure whisper.cpp for hardware accelerations (e.g., CUDA, Core ML, OpenVINO) and generate the specific models needed?
 Why don't the models downloaded by `playlist4whisper.py` work with all accelerations?**